MasonrySaver Heavy Duty Water Repellent Review 2023 4.9/5 (9)

 Overall Score MasonrySaver Heavy Duty Water Repellent: 8.7

-– We really like this sealer.
-It is easy to apply, durable warranty, and beads water well.
-Cost is more than fair as well.
+I really like this sealer.
+It is easy to apply, has a durable warranty, and beads water well.
+The cost is also more than fair.

-Top choice for sealing and waterproofing any existing concrete surfaces.
+It is the top choice for sealing and waterproofing any existing concrete brick surfaces.

 Product Information: